Step Five: Register for classes

 Your Orientation packet will contain information on how to register for courses.
 You will be assigned a date and time after which you can register for courses online using WebAdvisor.
 (You will be able to register for classes — or make changes — anytime after this assigned time.)
 During Fall Orientation, you will meet with your faculty advisor to review your schedule and make adjustments if necessary.

 Send us your final transcript

-Please ensure that your high school sends your final transcript and that it clearly notes the date of your graduation.
+Please ensure that your high school sends your final transcript by August 1 and that it clearly notes the date of your graduation.
 If you’re a high school student enrolled in college coursework, you must also submit a final college transcript.
 We may rescind our offer of admission if you fail to demonstrate successful progress.

 Send us your AP and IB exam scores

-- You can register for classes beginning May 1.
+- Transfer students beginning in fall can register for classes beginning May 1.
 Spring students can register November 15.

 - Create your CatNet ID account.

-- Complete the online transfer student academic advising form – after this is received, you will be assigned a faculty advisor.
+- Complete the online Transfer Academic Advising Interest Form — after this is received, you will be assigned a faculty advisor.
 Once your faculty advisor has approved your course schedule, you can register through WebAdvisor.
 Details and instructions are available from Academic Advising.

-- Submit updated official transcripts from every college and university previously attended.
+- Submit updated official transcripts from all colleges and universities previously attended.
 Transfer credit will be granted only after the official transcripts have been received.

-- Review the Orientation information carefully.
-Instead of Freshman Colloquium, transfer students may choose to participate in Connections, a program to help you transition to Linfield.
+- Review the Transfer Transitions information carefully.
+Transfer students may choose to participate in Connections, a program to help your transition.

-Students enrolled in Running Start or a similar dual-enrollment program can receive Linfield credit on a course-by-course basis.
-Credit will be evaluated upon enrollment.
+Students enrolled in Running Start or a similar dual-enrollment program can receive Linfield credit on a course-by-course basis based on the following criteria: